H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 Let us now turn into boundary regularity.
-It is well known that the interior bound of Theorem~\ref{thm:0} and the moving planes method yield an $L^\infty$ bound for $u$ up to the boundary when the domain~$\Omega$ is convex; see \cite{C10} and Corollary~1.4 of \cite{CFRS}.
-Since this procedure does not work for nonconvex domains, \cite{CFRS} undertook the study of boundary regularity in general domains and proved the following result.
+It is well known that the interior bound of Theorem~\ref{thm:0} and the moving planes method yield an $L^\infty$ bound up to the boundary when the domain~$\Omega$ is convex and we deal with vanishing Dirichlet boundary conditions; see \cite{C10} and Corollary~1.4 of \cite{CFRS}.
+Since this procedure does not work for nonconvex domains, \cite{CFRS} undertook the study of boundary regularity in more general domains and proved the following result.